-- Personal Liability An unincorporated association is not a separate legal entity, so the committee members have to enter into contracts in their own names.
-This means that the members of the committee could be held to be personally liable on an unlimited basis if, for example, the club breaches a contract or if a claim is made against the club and the club has insufficient assets to meet the claim.
-Similarly, depending on the circumstances, if there is an uninsured accident or an employee, officer or player of the club performs an act for which the club is held liable then possibly all of the committee or even all of the members could have to pay personally. - Joint and Several Liability Members are jointly and severally liable for any liabilities meaning one member could be liable for all of the club's debts if other members cannot pay.
-It is essential that, where possible, insurance is purchased to cover all of the club's activities. - No Separate Legal Identity An unincorporated association does not have a separate legal identity from its members and so the members of the governing committee have to enter into contracts and/or hold any land or investments of the club in their own names on behalf of the club.
-This means that if the named individual(s) leave the club, all of the land or investments in their name(s), needs to be transferred to someone else.
+• Personal Liability - Depending on the content of the constitution and/or rules, it is generally the case that, in an unincorporated members' Club, an individual member's liability is limited to (i) his or her entrance/membership fee (if any, most typically paid annually where charged) and (ii) the amount of his or her paid subscriptions.
+However, an unincorporated association is not a separate legal entity, so the committee members have to, for instance, enter into contracts in their own names.
+This means that the members of the committee could be held to be personally liable on an unlimited basis if, for example, the Club breaches a contract or if a claim is made against the Club and the Club has insufficient assets to meet the claim.
+Similarly, depending on the circumstances, if there is an uninsured accident or an employee, officer or player of the Club performs an act for which the Club is held liable then possibly all of the committee (or even all of the members depending on the circumstances) could have to pay personally.
+It therefore follows that the members of the committee are potentially the most at risk in relation to any claims brought against the Club which it cannot sustain out of its own assets.
+This is because the committee normally bears responsibility for transactions and activities carried on by the Club.
+Any creditor or injured person would therefore look to the committee for payment of the Club's debts or compensation for injury suffered on Club premises.
+This is perhaps the most significant and onerous disadvantage of an unincorporated Club.

+- Joint and Several Liability Management or governing committee members are also 'jointly and severally' liable for any liabilities, which means one member could be liable for all of the Club's debts if other members cannot pay.
+It is essential that, where possible, insurance is purchased to cover all of the Club's activities. - No Separate Legal Identity An unincorporated association does not have a separate legal identity from its members and so the members of the governing committee have to enter into contracts and/or hold any land or investments of the Club in their own names on behalf of the Club.
+This means that if the named individual(s) leave the Club, all of the land or investments in their name(s), needs to be transferred to someone else.
+It also means that, even if that particular individual is no longer part of the Club, and the land or investments have not been transferred to someone else then they could still be held personally liable as they signed the contract in their own name.